-Garcia says even students who did well in middle school can benefit from the Ideal Student Workshop.
+Garcia says even students who did well in middle school can benefit from Back to the Classroom.

 “One of the biggest differences between middle school and high school is the amount of hand-holding students get,” she says.
 “In middle school, teachers might give you time in class to do your homework or they might not take points off when homework is late.
 The teacher may even follow up with you about missing assignments.
 In high school, that’s not the case.”

 Plus, unlike in the suburbs where middle schools and high schools within a district can work together to make sure their 8th grade curriculum connects seamlessly with expectations for freshmen, the educational landscape in Chicago makes this kind of coordination much more difficult.
 Students from a given middle school may go on to attend any number of neighborhood, magnet, or selective enrollment high schools, each with a different set of course offerings and expectations.
 This makes it harder for students to know what to expect from their new school, and the transition can be a little rocky.